This author has 35 years' experience as a successful owner-operator of an auto repair shop and buyer and seller of auto

 Beissbarth has made some wonderful equipment, but in repairing their wheel balancers I have found some models to be better than others.
-Like Hoffman, they make great automotive equipment and machinery, but have made a few lemons as well over the years.
-So careful buying a used one unless you know the models and their shortcomings.
+Like Hoffman, they make great automotive equipment and machinery but have made a few lemons as well over the years.
+So be careful buying a used one unless you know the models and their shortcomings.
 If you have a good technician, Hoffmans can be sorted and made near bulletproof by changing a few chips.

 One way to judge a balancer is by knowing who is using them, and both Hoffman and Beissbarth have a solid following from major car manufacturers which does give them heaps of credibility.

-Wheel balancer cones and wheel mounting tools are expensive to buy and calibration usually cost over $80 call-out charged and $80 an hour or more for the technician.
+Wheel balancer cones and wheel mounting tools are expensive to buy, and calibration usually costs over $80 call-out charged and $80 an hour or more for the technician.